Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here’s an example of a sample resume for a first-time job seeker:
+Here’s an example one resume sample for a first-time job seeker:

 Name: John Doe

-Contact Information: Phone number, email address, LinkedIn profile
+Contact Information: Phone number and email address.
+LinkedIn profile

 Education:

-• Master of Science degree in marketing XYZ University, Graduated May 2021
+• Master of Science degree in marketing, XYZ University, Graduated May 2021

 Experience: